 After the field trials are complete, they submit a petition to the USDA to de-regulate this brand of GMO sugar beets.
 APHIS-USDA deregulates GMOs “[w]hen a developer has collected enough evidence that a GE organism poses no more of a plant pest risk than an equivalent non-GE organism, the developer may petition APHIS to determine non-regulated status for the GE organism.
 If the petition is approved by APHIS, the GE organism may then be introduced into the United States without any further APHIS regulatory oversight.”5

 When Monsanto receives deregulation, it is therefore approved for commercial sale in the marketplace.
 Before APHIS can deregulate a GMO brand, it must conduct an Environmental Assessment (EA) first.
-This leads to either a statement that the product in question is not a significant risk (of being a plant pest); if they conclude that it the brand poses a risk, they must submit an Environmental Impact Statement (EIS).
+This leads to either a statement that the product in question is not a significant risk (of being a plant pest) or that it is or may be a risk; if they conclude that the brand poses a risk, they must submit an Environmental Impact Statement (EIS).
 Although it is worth nothing that (as of 2012): “APHIS has conducted only two full Environmental Impact Statements (EIS)—both of which were court-ordered.”
 (See: “Genetically Modified Plants and Regulatory Loopholes and Weaknesses under the Plant Protection Act,” by Emily Montgomery, Vermont Law Review, Vol. 37; 2012 – 30 pages).

 “NEPA [National Environmental Policy Act] requires federal agencies, such as APHIS, to prepare a detailed EIS for all ‘major Federal actions significantly affecting the quality of the human environment.’
 NEPA ensures that an agency will carefully consider impacts on the environment and will make relevant information available to the public.
 The ‘threshold question in a NEPA case is whether a proposed project will ‘significantly affect’ the environment, thereby triggering the requirement for an EIS.’
 The agency must conduct an Environmental Assessment [EA] to determine if an action may cause a significant impact.
 If no significant impact is found, it must issue a statement explaining its Finding Of No Significant Impact [FONSI]; if a significant impact is found, the agency must conduct an EIS.”
 6 [Citations omitted].